StunnaDawg/Bio-Template-Generator/README.md

 3. Make sure you have nodejs (https://nodejs.org/en/) isntalled

-4. Run the command 'node index.js'
+4. Run the command
+   '''md
+   node index.js
+   '''
 ## Usage

 1. Questions will appear, type your answers directly into the console